2 Days in Ho Chi Minh City

 We Loved Vietnam

-We had two fantastic weeks in Vietnam.
-From Hanoi in the north to our island adventure on Cát Bà Island and a day trip to Lan Ha Bay.
+We had two fantastic weeks in Vietnam, from Hanoi in the north to our island adventure on Cát Bà Island and a day trip to Lan Ha Bay.
 After six days in Nha Trang, our next destination was Ho Chi Minh City (HCMC), formerly Saigon, in the south.
 Two nights were booked.

 Brilliant Hotel or Not So Brilliant

-We stayed at the Brilliant Hotel, in Ho Chi Minh City.
-It was perhaps not as brilliant as the name would suggest but it was inexpensive, in a good location and the breakfast buffet was decent.
+We stayed at the Brilliant Hotel in Ho Chi Minh City.
+It was perhaps not as brilliant as the name would suggest, but it was inexpensive, in a good location, and the breakfast buffet was decent.

 Most artists will find a way to get their work out there